Oil Derrick

-The Oil Derrick observation tower opened at Six Flags over Texas in 1969, creating the Tower area with its signature oil derrick profile.
+The Oil Derrick observation tower opened at Six Flags Over Texas in 1969, creating the Tower area with its signature profile.
 If it were an actual, operational oil derrick, it would be the tallest land-based one anywhere according to the Six Flag’s Railroad’s spiel.

 Two high-capacity elevators take guests 300 feet up to one of the two levels at the top of the tower, though it has been long since the ride actually used both elevators.
 On clear days Oil Derrick patrons can see both Dallas and Fort Worth skylines.
 Views are especially good of the nearby Texas Rangers Ballpark and Dallas Cowboys Stadium, both of which are less than a mile from the park.